carloshcd/hpclua/README.md

 ## Building ##

-Once you have installed the software above in your systen, just run:
+Once you have installed the software above in your system, just run:

 $ ./make